aashishgahlawat/solidityTutorials/README.md

 (change state) (Transaction need to be run on each node).
 Ethereum handles read and create/update transactions seprately

 ### Who executes code?

+Once the code is written, it is uploaded and deployed on the Ethereum Virtual Machine (EVM).
+EVM is a runtime compiler to execute a smart contract.
+Once the code is deployed on the EVM, every participant on the network has a copy of the contract.

 Miner Nodes